danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 2. **Second failure**: An urgent warning — "This is your last chance before we suspend your account"
 3. **Third failure**: A closure notice — "Your account has been closed"

 On top of that, monthly and yearly subscribers need different wording.
 Monthly subscribers' data gets deleted after a grace period.
 Yearly subscribers' data is preserved indefinitely.
-That's six distinct emails (3 attempts x 2 billing periods), and getting the wrong one to the wrong person is a bad customer experience.
+That's six distinct emails (3 attempts x 2 billing periods), and getting the wrong one to the wrong person at the wrong time is a bad customer experience.

 ## The Stack

 Our app is built with Ruby on Rails.
-Emails are sent via Action Mailer — Rails' built-in email framework.
-A mailer class like `SubscriptionMailer` defines methods that compose emails, and calling `.deliver_later` queues the email for asynchronous delivery through a background job processor (we use Sidekiq).
-Controllers handle incoming HTTP requests and respond — `head :ok` is Rails shorthand for returning an empty 200 response.
+Emails are sent via Action Mailer (Rails' built-in email framework).
+A mailer class `SubscriptionMailer` defines methods that compose emails, and calling `.deliver_later` queues the email for asynchronous delivery through a background job processor (we use Sidekiq).
+Controllers handle incoming HTTP requests and responses (used for receiving Stripe webhooks, more on that in the next section).
 The test harness uses rake tasks, which are Ruby's standard way of defining command-line automation scripts, invoked via `bin/rails`.
 Stripe API calls in the rake tasks use the official `stripe` Ruby gem.
-If you're working in a different framework, the concepts translate — you just need an HTTP endpoint, a way to send emails, and a script runner.

 ## What's a Webhook, Briefly

 When events happen in Stripe — a payment succeeds, a subscription is canceled, an invoice fails — Stripe can notify your application by sending an HTTP POST request to a URL you configure.
 This is a webhook.
 You choose which events you care about from Stripe's extensive list, and Stripe sends you a JSON payload describing what happened.

-For our case, the key event is `invoice.payment_failed`.
-The payload includes the customer ID, the attempt count (1, 2, or 3), and details about the invoice.
+For our case, the key events are `invoice.payment_failed` and `customer.subscription.deleted`.
+The payment failed payload includes the customer ID, the attempt count (1, 2, or 3), and details about the invoice.
+The deleted payload tells us we need to clean out this customers info from our database.

-Our Rails app has a controller endpoint that receives these webhooks and decides what to do:
+The Rails app has a controller endpoint that receives these webhooks and decides what to do:

 ```ruby
 def receive